 You probably hear a lot about auto insurance discounts; television commercials for various companies firmly advertise their available discounts.
 Most insurance companies do have many ways to qualify for better rates, some of which are better known than others.
 Although you won’t qualify for all of the discounts, you can ensure you get all the appropriate discounts on your premium.

 Insurance companies want to get as much of your business as possible, so they offer discounts when you add more policies to your account.
 Multi-policy deals can include options such as multi-car, auto/home, auto/life, and many other combinations of policies.
 Some companies even offer a discount if they insure your boat or RV.
 Qualifying for these discounts is straightforward; start a second policy with your insurance company, and the discount should apply.

 These discounts are easy to qualify for as well.
 You should get the discount automatically if you have a good driving record.
 The same usually goes for a longevity discount.
 This discount applies to your policies after being with a company for a certain period.
 The longer you renew the policy, the larger the discount will become.
 The key to longevity discounts is to stay with one company long enough.
 Skipping from company to company for lower rates may not save you as much as staying in one place.

 Discounts For Younger Drivers

 If you let your auto insurance coverage Lapse it doesn’t seem to be that serious of a matter on the surface.
-It is not only illegal to drive without insurance; it can also have much more serious consequences than a ticket for driving without insurance.
+It is not only illegal to drive without insurance; it can also have much more severe consequences than a ticket for driving without insurance.
 A lapse in auto insurance can have far-reaching results with the potential to affect your entire life.